-Data privacy and cybersecurity remain key sustainability focus areas.
-Brookfield undertook initiatives to further enhance our data protection and threat-intelligence capabilities, and Brookfield worked on improving our processes for third-party risk management.
-Brookfield reviews and updates our cybersecurity program annually and conducts regular external-party assessments of our program maturity based on the National Institute of Standards and Technology ("NIST") Cybersecurity Framework.
-Finally, in addition to continued mandatory cybersecurity education for all employees, Brookfield enhanced our phishing simulations to include more advanced simulations and social engineering.
+Data privacy and cybersecurity remain key sustainability focus areas for us.
+We undertake initiatives to further enhance our data protection and threat-intelligence capabilities, and to improve our third-party risk management processes.
+We review and update our cybersecurity program at least annually and conduct regular external-party assessments of our program maturity based on the National Institute of Standards and Technology ("NIST") Cybersecurity Framework.
+Additionally, we have continued mandatory cybersecurity education for all employees and enhanced our phishing simulations to include more advanced simulations and social engineering.